Rianna Mizzen: Early life

-Junior career
+Junior gymnastics career

 Mizzen made her international debut at the 2013 Australian Youth Olympic Festival and helped Australia win the team bronze behind China and Great Britain.
 Then at the 2013 Australian Championships, she placed sixth in the all-around and won the bronze medal on the uneven bars.

 At the 2014 Australian Championships, Mizzen finished eighth in the all-around and fifth on the uneven bars.
 She then went to the Elite Gym Massilia in Marseille and placed tenth with the Australian team and thirtieth in the all-around.

-Senior career
+Senior gymnastics career

 2015-2016

 Mizzen won the gold medal on the uneven bars at the 2015 Australian Championships.
 She then made her senior international debut at a friendly meet against China and placed seventh on the uneven bars.

 Mizzen was selected to represent Australia at the 2016 Olympic Test Event alongside Georgia-Rose Brown, Emily Little, Larrissa Miller, Kiara Munteanu, and Emily Whitehead to try and qualify Australia a team spot for the 2016 Olympic Games.
 The same team competed at the Pacific Rim Championships to prepare for the Test Event, and they won the bronze medal behind the United States and Canada.
 At the Test Event, the team finished in fifth place and did not qualify a full Olympic team.
 At the Australian Championships, she won the gold medal in the all-around and on the uneven bars.
 However, she was not selected for Australia's sole Olympic spot.
 She won the gold medal on the uneven bars at the Anadia World Challenge Cup.